westonal/graph-diff/README.md

 This library compares two directional graphs and outputs the diff result as a dot file.
 Primary intended use is to compare changes in software dependencies, for example in gradle projects though it is designed to not be limited to gradle.

+Github action
+===

+This repo contains an action that can be used to generate diagrams of local project dependency changes on pull requests, please see example_workflow/test_action.yml

 "Deps" Input Format
 ===